 What to check before you enter an affiliate program?

 Once you have found affiliate programs in your niche, be sure to only pick high-paying affiliate programs.
 For this, you need to check the commission structure the affiliate program offers.

-Some affiliate programs give a one-time fee for every referral you bring in, while others such as our affiliate program offer recurring commissions.
+Some affiliate partner programs give a one-time fee for every referral you bring in, while others such as our partner program offer recurring commissions.

 Recurring commissions mean you get multiple commissions for every customer you bring to the company.
 Usually programs with recurring commission are the most beneficial, because you keep getting commission for the same promotional effort.

 There are a few more things you should consider before choosing products to promote:

 How is the company reviewed?